GiuliaCorrea100/GiuliaCorrea100/README.md

 # 💫 About Me:
-🍎 Front-End & Back-End Developer passionate about building user-friendly, scalable, and efficient web applications.
+🍎 Front-End Developer passionate about building user-friendly, scalable, and efficient web applications.
 Always eager to tackle new challenges, enhance my skills, and work with modern frameworks to create innovative, user-centered solutions.

 🎓 Pursuing a Bachelor’s degree in Computer Science at UNIR - Universidade Federal de Rondônia.